bambora/dev.bambora.com/source/index.md

 We've made it easy for anyone to update the documentation.
 So if you see any docs in error or sections that could use improvement simply look for the `Update Docs` link at the top of every page.
 It will send you to the GitHub page where you can make the change.

-# Get Your Test Account

 # Support
 Running into issues?
 No problem, just give a call or send us an email.

-# Going Live
-You've finished your testing, it's now time to turn your account live and start earning money.